VLNTR/vlntr.github.io/register.md

 Want to be the first to know when we launch near you?

-Let us know your email address and location and we'll send you an email when we launch.
+Let us know your email address and location and we'll send you an email when we do!

 You can (and should 😎) also opt-in to receive regular news and announcements from VLNTR.